Dread Delusion

-Dread Delusion is a video game under development by independent developer Lovely Hellplace and released for early access by DreadXP in June 2022.
-Described as an "open world" role-playing game brimming with strange places and dark perils," Dread Delusion encourages player exploration and discovery over the use of combat and grinding.
+Dread Delusion is a 2024 video game developed by independent studio Lovely Hellplace and published by DreadXP.
+Described as an "open world role-playing game brimming with strange places and dark perils," Dread Delusion encourages player exploration and discovery over the use of combat and grinding.
+Upon release, Dread Delusion received average reviews, with praise directed by critics to the game's setting, narrative and worldbuilding, and mixed views over the execution and depth of the game's combat mechanics.